ThorstenHeck/opnsense/readme.md

     bash hetzner_setup.sh

-it will ask you to enter a working directory and use this to setup a SSH-Key Pair in given directory under $WORKDIR/.ssh
+The default working directory is the home directory and the script will setup a SSH-Key Pair under $WORKDIR/.ssh.
+Whatever you can pass your own working directory with the "-d /workdir/path" parameter.

 You can skip the SSH-Key creation with the "-s" parameter but to make the setup script work out of the box you have to copy a valid SSH-Key into the working directory.